Củ Chi Base Camp: 1966–1970

 From 1967 the 159th Medical Detachment (Helicopter Ambulance) with Bell UH-1D Hueys was deployed here.

 The airfield was capable of accommodating de Havilland Canada C-7 Caribou and Fairchild C-123 Provider aircraft.

 On 3 January 1969 a Vietcong bomb exploded in a messhall at the camp killing 15 Americans mostly from the 554th Engineer Battalion and two Vietnamese kitchen staff.

 On 26 February 1969 PAVN sappers attacked the base destroying 9 Boeing CH-47A Chinook helicopters of the 242nd ASH Company.

-1970-75
+1970–1975

 Following the departure of the U.S. forces in 1972, Củ Chi became the base of the ARVN 25th Division.

+As the People's Army of Vietnam (PAVN) forces closed in on Saigon in late April 1975, the camp was hit by PAVN artillery fire on 28 April and besieged the PAVN.
+25th Division commander Major general Lý Tòng Bá ordered his forces to fight in place, but on the morning of 29 April after PAVN tanks broke through the defensive lines, order collapsed and Lý and his remaining forces attempted to flee the base.

 Current use

 The base remains in use by the People's Army of Vietnam.
 The airfield is no longer used but is still visible on satellite images.